Site icon Welcome To Infinity

 Organic farming is a method of farming that avoids the use of synthetic fertilizers, pesticides, and genetically modified seeds.
 Instead, it relies on natural methods, such as crop rotation, cover cropping, and composting.
 The benefits of organic farming are numerous and far-reaching:

-Organic farming achieves these benefits by using natural farming methods that mimic natural ecosystems, promoting a holistic approach to farming that is mindful of the connections between the soil, plants, animals, and humans.
+Organic farming achieves these benefits by using natural farming methods that mimic natural ecosystems, promoting a holistic approach to farming that is mindful of the connections the soil, plants, animals, and humans.
 The result is a more sustainable and resilient food system that benefits both people and the planet.

 The Challenges of Transitioning to Organic Farming